 Glock 43 and 43X Factory Sights

 The Glock 43 comes with the standard polymer ‘goal post’ rear sight and ‘white dot’ front sight.
-The Glock 43X comes with three configurations of sight options including standard polymer, Glock night sights, and Ameriglo.
+You can also get standard steel or Glock night sights for the G43.
+The Glock 43X comes with the standard polymer plus three additional configurations of sight options including standard steel, Glock night sights, and Ameriglo.
 Although I enjoyed targeting with the standard sights of my G43 at the range, I found the Ameriglo sights on the G43X made for quicker target acquisition.
 Also, the Ameriglo sights were more visible in extreme backlighting situations.
 For instance, the Ameriglo sights were easier to see while firing at targets backlit by the evening sun.
 Having additional factory sight options gives the G43X the advantage in visibility and targeting.

 If single stack Glocks have an Achilles heel, it is the factory trigger.
 Putting both guns on a digital trigger pull gauge, I took the average of three trigger pulls for each.
 The force required to pull each pistol’s trigger ranged between 5.3 lbs and 5.7 lbs, giving me an average trigger pull of around 5.5 lbs.

 The trigger weight for these guns is average for subcompact pistols.
 However, this trigger, which appears the identical on both guns, proves a soft almost ‘squishy’ feeling when pulled.
 It does not inspire feelings of confidence.
 The feeling of squeezing this plastic trigger takes some getting used to, even for a seasoned Glock owner.
 The trigger break is all the way to the rear, making for quick resets when firing multiple rounds.
 I had no issues running double-tap drills with either pistol.
 There is no advantage to the factory trigger in either pistol, so this one is a draw.